Photorealistic Land Planning Exhibits

 PATENTS LEADING TO COMPANIES

 Sale of patented designs was one way inventors thrived.
 Another was sale of licenses for widespread use of patented processes.
 Such sales enabled some inventors to accumulate enough capital to establish companies.
-MJ Trumble’s family preserved evidence of seven companies he founded.
+MJ Trumble’s family preserved evidence of eight companies he founded.
 He once owned tens of thousands of acres in land and mineral rights.
 He capitalized U.S. and foreign ventures we are still learning about today.
 Those that are known are described in the book.
+Recently found are patents for metals manufacturing registered by Trumble in Canada but not in the U.S. So his story is still unfolding.

 U.S. PATENT LEADER